Skip to main content

 Regional cooking, Michelin value, near Nice.

 Seats at Les Plaisirs are limited by design.
-This is a small restaurant in a medieval hilltop village outside Nice, and it earns its Michelin Bib Gourmand recognition — awarded both in 2024 and retained in 2025 — without charging the prices you'd expect from a kitchen operating at this level.
+This is a small restaurant in a medieval hilltop village outside Nice, it earns its Michelin Bib Gourmand recognition — awarded both in 2024 and retained in 2025 — without charging the prices you'd expect from a kitchen operating at this level.
 If you're planning a special meal in the Côte d'Azur hinterland, book it now rather than later.
-The combination of a recognised kitchen, a village setting with finite capacity, and a €€ price point means availability closes faster than the address would suggest.
+The combination of a recognised kitchen, a village setting with finite capacity, a €€ price point means availability closes faster than the address would suggest.

-Peillon is one of the most dramatically situated perched villages in the Alpes-Maritimes: narrow cobbled lanes, stone archways, and a near-vertical drop to the valley below.
+Peillon is one of the most dramatically situated perched villages in the Alpes-Maritimes: narrow cobbled lanes, stone archways, a near-vertical drop to the valley below.
 Les Plaisirs sits within this medieval fabric at 2 Puada dau, Carriera Dau Gourguet.
-The physical space is shaped by the village itself , compact, with the intimate scale you get when a room has to be carved out of centuries-old stone rather than designed from scratch.
+The physical space is shaped by the village itself, compact, with the intimate scale you get when a room has to be carved out of centuries-old stone rather than designed from scratch.
 For a special occasion, that spatial character does real work.
 You are not in a purpose-built dining room trying to feel special.
 The architecture handles the atmosphere; the kitchen handles the rest.
 For couples or small groups marking an occasion, the setting reinforces the meal rather than competing with it.
 Larger parties should contact the restaurant directly to discuss whether the space can accommodate them comfortably.

 Chef Guillaume Scheer runs the kitchen.
 The Michelin Bib Gourmand designation is specific in what it means: food worth going out of your way for, at a price that doesn't require a special budget.
-Two consecutive years of recognition , 2024 and 2025 , confirm this isn't a fluke or a first-year bump.
+Two consecutive years of recognition, 2024 and 2025, confirm this isn't a fluke or a first-year bump.
 The cuisine is classified as Regional, which in this corner of southern France means produce-driven cooking that takes its references from Provençal and Niçoise traditions.
 That positioning matters for managing expectations: this is not the place for elaborate tasting menus with international technique layered over local ingredients.
 It is the place for honest, skilled regional cooking done at a level that caught Michelin's attention.
 For diners who find the maximalism of the Riviera's higher-end tables exhausting, that clarity of purpose is itself a selling point.

 Address: 2 Puada dau, Carriera Dau Gourguet, 06440 Peillon, France

-Price tier: €€ , approachable for a two-course lunch or dinner without stretching a budget
+Price tier: €€, approachable for a two-course lunch or dinner without stretching a budget

 Booking difficulty: Easy in principle, but limited capacity means peak weekends and summer season fill quickly.
 Book at least two to three weeks ahead for Friday and Saturday evenings.

 Getting there: Peillon is roughly 20km northeast of Nice.
-The village is not served by regular public transport to the door , a car or taxi from Nice is the practical option.
+The village is not served by regular public transport to the door, a car or taxi from Nice is the practical option.
 Factor in the drive when planning an evening meal, particularly if you want to stay relaxed rather than arriving rushed.

 Dress code: No formal requirement, but smart-casual suits the setting and the occasion.